What does the Richardson post seek to promote more than anything else?

 The question is, however, “how can we know what the truth is?”
 Everyone has their own version of the truth.
 Which one is the right one?

 As mere mortals, we can never know the whole truth.
 We can, however, get closer to it through methods which have been tried and tested over centuries.

 The most successful of these methods is by the implementation of free speech.
 Having people freely argue and debate an idea, or a concept does not guarantee that we they will find the truth.
-Yet without this ability to freely discuss, debate, argue and disagree, then finding the truth is all but impossible.
+Yet without this ability to freely discuss, debate, argue and disagree, then finding the truth is highly unlikely.

 No greater system of enquiry has ever been discovered.
 The ability to freely discuss and disseminate unpopular ideas or concepts has revolutionised our world.
 In point of fact, before free speech was embraced in Europe, it was generally accepted that the world itself was flat and that if you travelled too far, you might fall off the edge.